tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/faq.md

 to help build support for more client languages.
 We invite contributions of new language bindings.

+An experimental Scala API that replicates a lot of the Python API functionality using the C API is located at [eaplatanios/tensorflow_scala](https://github.com/eaplatanios/tensorflow_scala).

 #### Does TensorFlow make use of all the devices (GPUs and CPUs) available on my machine?

 TensorFlow supports multiple GPUs and CPUs.
 See the how-to documentation on